darktable-org/dtdocs/content/module-reference/utility-modules/shared/filmstrip.md

 - `Ctrl+C` copies the full history stack

 - `Ctrl+V` pastes all of the copied history stack

+- `Ctrl+X` copies the settings of the of the last changed module to all selected images

 - `Ctrl+Shift+C` selectively copies the history stack